3DCoded/Happy-Hare/Gcode-Preprocessing.md

 > * Any tool that was loaded prior to calling `MMU_CHECK_GATE` will be automatically restored at the end of the checking procedure.<br>
 > * In the gcode snippet above we also pass in the slicer placeholder {initial_tool} because single color prints have no tool changes and thus `REFERENCED_TOOLS` (which counts `Tx` commands) will be empty.
 This code will ensure that `REFERENCED_TOOLS` will always contain the initial tool.

+### Placeholder: `!filament_names!`
+This placeholder is substituted with a comma separated list of filament names assigned to each extruder in the slicer.
+This is just informational and is persisted in the `slicer_tool_map` by the default Happy Hare startup macros.

+### Placeholder: `!materials!`
+This placeholder is substituted with a comma separated list of filament material type assigned to each extruder in the slicer.
+This is just informational and is persisted in the `slicer_tool_map` by the default Happy Hare startup macros.
+Note that is is used is the optional filament automap feature.

 ### Placeholder: `!colors!`
 This placeholder is substituted with a comma separated list of extruder colors as defined in the slicer.
 This could be used to setup the filament colors in the MMU gate map.
 Although the colors defined in the slicer have nothing to do with the actual filaments loaded in the MMU it might be convenient (if not using spoolman) to transfer over the colors from the slicer gcode file, light LEDs on the MMU and perform a visual match on the whether the correct filaments are loaded